holepunchto/bare-module/README.md

 options = {
   // The referring module.
   referrer: null,
-  // The type of the module.
-See Module.constants.type for possible values.
-The
-  // default is the equivalent constant of the `attributes`'s `type` property. type,
-  // A list of file extensions to look for.
-The default is based on the `type`
-  // option.
-  extensions: [],
   // The ModuleProtocol to resolve the specifier.
 Defaults to referrer's
   // protocol if defined, otherwise defaults to Module.protocol protocol,
-  // A default "imports" map to apply to all specifiers.
-Follows the same
-  // syntax and rules as the "imports" property defined in `package.json`. imports,
-  // A map of preresolved imports with keys being serialized parent URLs and
-  // values being "imports" maps. resolutions,
   // A map of builtin module specifiers to loaded modules.
 If matched by the
   // default resolver, the protocol of the resolved URL will be `builtin:`. builtins,
-  // The supported import conditions. "default" is always recognized.
-  conditions: [],
-  // The import attributes, e.g. the `{ type: "json" }` in:
-  // `import foo from 'foo' with { type: "json" }`
+  // The module cache.
+An already loaded module is served from here instead of
+  // being resolved again.
+Pass an object to use it, `true` to opt in to the
-  // or in:
+  // shared Module.cache, or omit for a fresh cache. cache,
-  // `require('foo', { with: { type: "json" } })`
-  attributes
+  // A map of preresolved imports with keys being serialized parent URLs and
+  // values being "imports" maps. resolutions
 }
 ```